LGUG2Z/komorebi/README.md

 # Run this command to make sure that the directory has been created
 mkdir -p ~/.config/komorebi

+Run this command to make sure that the PowerShell profile configuration file exists.
+If it does not exist, this command creates one if (-not (Test-Path $PROFILE)) { new-item $profile -ItemType file }

 # Run this command to open up your PowerShell profile configuration in Notepad
 notepad $PROFILE